hashicorp/action-setup-bob/README.md

 ## Release Instructions

 If you have released a new version of [bob](https://github.com/hashicorp/bob), you will need to update the bob version here to ensure it points to the correct version.
-An example of this update should look like [this](https://github.com/hashicorp/action-setup-bob/pull/4/files) Once the bob version has been updated, you will need to create a new tag and point it to the major version.
+An example of this update should look like [this](https://github.com/hashicorp/action-setup-bob/pull/4/files) Once the bob version has been updated, you will need to create a new tag and point it to the major version tag.

 **Updating `bob` Version**
 1. Checkout to a new branch